mapbox/tippecanoe/README.md

 have already been tiled with tippecanoe.
 It reads the tiles from an existing .mbtiles file, matches them against the records of the CSV, and writes out a new tileset.

+If you specify multiple source mbtiles files, they are all read and their combined contents are written to the new mbtiles output.
+If they define the same layers or the same tiles, the layers or tiles are merged.

 The options are:

  * -o *out.mbtiles*: Write the new tiles to the specified .mbtiles file